OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 ## Sideload an add-in on Office for Mac

-> **Note:** Sideloading add-ins into Outlook 2016 for Mac uses the same [sideloading technique](sideload-outlook-add-ins-for-testing.md) as Outlook 2016 for Windows.
+> **Note:** To sideload Outlook 2016 for Mac add-in, see [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md).

-1. Open  **Terminal** and navigate to one of the following folders where you'll save your add-in's manifest file.
+1. Open  **Terminal** and go to one of the following folders where you'll save your add-in's manifest file.
 If the `wef` folder doesn't exist on your computer, create it.

     - For Word:  `/Users/<username>/Library/Containers/com.microsoft.Word/Data/documents/wef`
     - For Excel:  `/Users/<username>/Library/Containers/com.microsoft.Excel/Data/documents/wef`